DungleDoor/Qt-Test-Procedural-Generation/README.md

 * there is also a minimum map distance parameter you can mess with in mainwindow.h

 #### Note
+* startpoint is the green square
-* startpoint in lower left area green, endpoint is blue
+* endpoint is the blue square
 * any unreachable areas are set to red